ihscy/writeups/TJCTF-2020/reversing/comprehensive-2/README.md

 Solution
 --------

 My first thought was just to brute force the 7-byte key.
 We know `n` consists of only characters from `a`, meaning lowercase letters.
 That's 26 possibilities, meaning a search space of 26^7 or around 8 billion.
 That's... doable.
-It's a good backup, but we can do better.
+It's a good back-up, but we can do better.

 The way `keybytes` is created from `n` is constant.
 Each byte of `keybytes` is three bytes of `n` XORed together, given by the indices `i`, `j`, and `k`.
 If two of those indices are the same, we can simplify the expression for that byte of `keybytes`.
 We can modify the deobfuscated script to print the expression for each byte of `keybytes` in terms of `n`: